Nibe-Git-Hub/ObjOr/README.md

 You should see (.venv) prefixing your terminal prompt, indicating the virtual environment is active.

-3. Install Django
+3. Install Project Dependencies
-With your virtual environment active, install Django:
+Install all required Python packages using the requirements.txt file:

-pip install Django
+pip install -r requirements.txt

 4. Configure Django Settings
 Django needs to know where to find your HTML templates and static files (CSS, JS, images).